 So, in the long run, stocks appear to outperform gold by about 3 to 1, but over shorter time horizons, gold can win.
 However, there is no guarantee that the value of gold will rise.
 And stocks and bonds are generally considered better investments for retirement, as they have historically outpaced the rise in the price of gold over the long term.
-However, gold can be a safe investment when the economic outlook is not good, Cramer says.
+However, investing in gold through an IRA account can be a safe option when the economic outlook is not good, Cramer says.

 Therefore, if the stock market collapses, your investment in a mining company or gold manufacturer is likely to also be affected, while the price of physical gold will increase.
 Because gold stocks don't mimic the prices of gold bars, they provide less diversification to your investment portfolio.
 Yes, yes, gold prices have had their ups and downs, but in the long run, gold investors have been generously rewarded with that four-fold return rate.
 Gold stocks work in a similar way to traditional stocks, so you invest in a company that makes or mines gold.

 The first is the VanEck Vectors Gold Miners ETF, known as GDX, a security that tracks the overall performance of gold mining companies.